liantics/centering_helper/README.md

     $ gem install centering-helper

 ## Usage
-Once the gem is installed, it's super simple:
+Once the gem is installed, it's super simple.

+### Add the CSS to your CSS file
+These are included in a css file in the gem, but the file isn't loading reliably, so until that's worked out (help is welcome!), add these content centering elements to your css file:

+    .outer_wrapper {
+      position: relative;
+      overflow: hidden;
+    }

+    .centering_wrapper {
+      position: relative;
+      float: left;
+      left: 50%;
+    }

+    .center_element {
+      position: relative;
+      float: left;
+      left: -50%;
+    }

 ### Add Two Lines of Code to Your View
-In the view code, find the content you want to center:
+In the view code, find the content you want to center.
+For example, if you want to center an image:

     <%= image_tag  @project.image_url(:standard_size) %>

-Wrap it with the centering commands:
+Wrap the content with the centering commands:

     <% start_centering %>
       <%= image_tag  @project.image_url(:standard_size) %>